IRS Forms

 A contribution is any receipt for the organization’s exempt function, including money, loans, transfers, and in-kind support.
 Itemize each contributor if both conditions are met, as of the end of this reporting period:

-- The contributor’s aggregate for the calendar year is at least 200, and
+• The contributor’s aggregate for the calendar year is more than $200, and

 Include in-kind at fair market value.
 For small donors below the threshold, post a single line labeled “Aggregate below Threshold” with the total amount.
-Make sure each itemized entry includes name, address, employer, and occupation if the contributor is an individual.
+Make sure each itemized entry includes name, address, employer, and occupation if the contributor is an individual, and never a social security number, since Form 8872 is open to public inspection.

 Practical tips